pothumponnuselladurai-del/my-project/README.md

 ## technologies used
 html
 ## how to view
-open the portpolio.project file in my browser
+open the portfolio.project file in my browser